ingo/ingo.github.io/_recipes/coconut_macaroons.md

 time: 45 minutes
 title: Coconut Macaroons
 ---

+This coconut macaroon recipe nails the balance of a crispy outside and chewy interior.
+Shredded coconut combines with sweetened condensed milk for the signature taste and texture.
+The macaroons emerge from the oven with a lovely golden exterior that cracks to reveal the soft coconut center.
+They're everything you want from a coconut macaroon.
 As a coconut lover, I’ve tried dozens of recipes for coconut macaroons recipes over the years — be it for the holidays or for friends who eat gluten\-free.
 These are my favorite.
 Chewy and moist on the inside, crisp and golden on the outside, they’re delicious plain but even more irresistible dipped in dark chocolate.
 They also keep well for days, making them the perfect treat to bake ahead or give away during the holidays.

 ### Ingredients